pop1000/mysocial/README.md

 # USAGE
 download zip
-sign up for a web hosting at any web hosting provider (https://000webhost.com , https://infinityfree.com , https://hostinger.com etc) upload the zip in the file manager in your your cpanel extract folder delete index.html and README.md
+sign up for a web hosting at any web hosting provider (https://000webhost.com , https://infinityfree.com , https://hostinger.com etc). upload the zip in the file manager in your your cpanel. extract folder. delete index.html and README.md.
-Open your website URL
+Open your website URL.

 # CONGRATULATIONS, YOU'RE DONE SETTING THIS TOOL
 # Use it wisely !